Recent Storm Damage Posts

 Sometimes, you may still be noticing a bad odor even after thoroughly cleaning your home.
 If this happens, then the smell might be lingering in the air.
 Using an air filter or cleaner can help in this case.
 This equipment removes bacteria and other contaminants from the air, eliminating the source of the odor.

 Bad smells after flooding or plumbing backups are often caused by mold growth and contaminants carried by the water.
 If you remove these from the building, then the odor will most likely go with it.
-Make sure to thoroughly clean your home to reduce the chances of further damage.
+Make sure to thoroughly clean your home or business to reduce the chances of any further damage.

 Tips for Keeping Your Roof in Good Shape